Cervical cancer is cancer that starts in the neck of the womb (the cervix).

 CervicalCheck– the national cervical screening programme

-CervicalCheck is a government funded service that provides free smear tests every three years to women aged 25-44 and every five years to women aged 45-60.
+CervicalCheck is a government funded service that provides free cervical screening every three years to women aged 25-44 and every five years to women aged 45-60.

-How to prevent cervical cancer – Smear tests and the HPV vaccine
+How to prevent cervical cancer – HPV cervical screening

 Cervical screening is a way of preventing cancer by finding and treating early changes in the cervix.
 These changes could lead to cancer if left untreated.